mli/deepnumpy-doc/guide/crash-course/2-nn.md

 :label:`crash_course_nn`

-In this step, you learn how to use NumPy on MXNet to create neural networks in Gluon.
+In this step, you learn how to use NP on MXNet to create neural networks in Gluon.
 In addition to the `np` package that you learned about in the previous step :ref:`crash_course_ndarray`, you also import the neural network `nn` package from `gluon`.

 Use the following commands to import the packages required for this step.